markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 {% endhighlight %}

-The containers should now be running in your docker container host and should be accessible at the hosts ip on port 8000.
+The containers should now be running in your docker container host and should be accessible at the host's IP on port 8000.

-Below follows some good to know commands when getting started with docker.
+Below follows some good to know commands when getting started with Docker.

 {% highlight php %}

 # SSH into the boot2docker VM
 $ boot2docker ssh

-# List running contaiers
+# List running containers
 $ docker ps

 # List built docker images